 |Revenue TTM||$279.1 million|

 |Return on assets TTM||9.88%|

 TTM: trailing 12 months

-There are currently 119,640 Chase Corporation shares held short by investors – that's known as Chase Corporation's "short interest".
-This figure is 2.8% up from 116,426 last month.
+There are currently 109,641 Chase Corporation shares held short by investors – that's known as Chase Corporation's "short interest".
+This figure is 9.7% down from 121,449 last month.

 There are a few different ways that this level of interest in shorting Chase Corporation shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Chase Corporation.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Chase Corporation.

 Find out more about how you can short Chase Corporation stock.

 Chase Corporation share dividends

 Recently Chase Corporation has paid out, on average, around 15.64% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 0.73% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Chase Corporation shareholders could enjoy a 0.73% return on their shares, in the form of dividend payments.
 In Chase Corporation's case, that would currently equate to about $0.8 per share.